xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

    });
    ```

-   The `createRPCQueryClient` function establishes a connection to the XPLA Chain RPC endpoint, allowing you to query blockchain data and submit transactions.
+   The `createRPCQueryClient` function establishes a connection to the CONX Chain RPC endpoint, allowing you to query blockchain data and submit transactions.
 This replaces the older LCD (Light Client Daemon) approach with a more direct RPC connection.

    {{< alert >}}
    **Note**